lwjglgamedev/vulkanbook/bookcontents/chapter-10/chapter-10.md

     }
 }
 ```

-In this case, we use a single output attachment, a color attachment which will be backed by a swap chain image.
+In this case, we use a single output attachment, a color attachment, which will be backed by a swap chain image.
 In this case, unlike previous chapters, we are not using an output attachment for depth values, we do not need it as we will see later on.
-We are still setting the same dependencies as in the render pass used for forward rendering to properly control the layout transition.
+We are still setting the same dependencies as in the render pass used for forward rendering (`SwapChainRenderPass`) to properly control the layout transition.

 The next step is to define a class to manage the frame buffer used in this lighting phase:

 ```java
 package org.vulkanb.eng.graph.lighting;